mklai10/smashdle/README.md

 smashdle in prolog

 load file using [smashdle]
-then play by typing play.
+then play by typing "play."